awsdocs/aws-config-developer-guide/doc_source/operational-best-practices-for-pci-dss.md

 The following provides a sample mapping between the Payment Card Industry Data Security Standard \(PCI DSS\) 3\.2\.1 and AWS managed Config rules\.
 Each AWS Config rule applies to a specific AWS resource, and relates to one or more PCI DSS controls\.
 A PCI DSS control can be related to multiple Config rules\.
 Refer to the table below for more detail and guidance related to these mappings\.

-This Conformance Pack was validated by AWS Security Assurance Services LLC \(AWS SAS\), which is a team of Payment Card Industry Qualified Security Assessors \(QSAs\), HITRUST Certified Common Security Framework Practitioners \(CCSFPs\), and compliance professionals certified to provide guidance and assessments for various industry frameworks\.
-AWS SAS professionals designed this Conformance Pack to enable a customer to align to a subset of the PCI DSS\.

 **AWS Region:** All supported AWS Regions except Asia Pacific \(Hong Kong\), Europe \(Stockholm\), and Middle East \(Bahrain\)